PLSS in Google Earth (PLSGE)

 Figure 2.
 Section Geocoder

 The TRS Search application is a Google Earth implementation of the GeoCommunicator Find LD data service.
 This feature should be used in conjunction with the Townships or Special Surveys overlay to ensure that the requested township, section, or subsection (aliquot, lot, donation land claim, exchange, homestead entry, land grant, mineral survey, protracted parcel, small holding claim, townsite, tract, unprotracted parcel, or water) exists.
+Use the Townships overlay to find townships and sections.
+Use the Special Surveys overlay to find other divisions.

 Note: To save geocoder results from one Google Earth session to another, right-click on Search Results and select Save to My Places or Save Place As.